kylecreate/100DaysOfCode/r2-log.md

   ### Today's Progress:
   * I continued working on the Making Websites Interactive section (74% complete) of the Frontend Mentor Frontend Dev path (22% complete) from Scrimba.
-    * I started working on the section of building a Chrome Extension (63% complete).
+    * I continued working on the section of building a Chrome Extension (63% complete).

   ### Link to work:
   * None

   ### New thing(s) learned:
-  * I learned about the difference of when to use let and const, how to use innerHTML, how to use createElement() and append(), how to clear an input value after clicking a button, template strings, localStorage,
+  * I learned about the difference of when to use let and const, how to use innerHTML, how to use createElement() and append(), how to clear an input value after clicking a button, template strings, and localStorage.

   ### Thoughts:
   * I've never created an extension before, that was fun!